mui/mui-x/docs/data/data-grid/rows/rows.md

 ### Dynamic row height

 Instead of a fixed row height, you can let the grid calculate the height of each row based on its content.
-To do so, return `"auto`" on the function passed to the `getRowHeight` prop.
+To do so, return `"auto"` on the function passed to the `getRowHeight` prop.

 ```tsx
 <DataGrid getRowHeight={() => 'auto'} />
 ```

-The following demo demonstrantes this option in action:
+The following demo shows this feature in action:

 {{"demo": "DynamicRowHeightGrid.js", "bg": "inline", "defaultCodeOpen": false}}